 Here I outline my boundaries when working with coaching clients.
 This is important for a few reasons: to set expectations, to create transparency and accountability, and to ensure all clients can give informed consent to treatment.

-Psychosexual Somatics Therapy (PST) coaching is an integrative modality.
+I am trained in Psychosexual Somatics Therapy (PST) coaching, which is an integrative modality.
 Sessions may involve cognitive, emotional, somatic, energetic, and sexual aspects.

 During sessions clients may experience emotions they have repressed for many years, or have experiences that evoke past experiences via memories stored in the body.
 The intention of this work is to gently bring awareness while supporting the client to hold and integrate these parts.

-I am not qualified to work with people who have psychiatric diagnoses or personality disorders, or who are currently taking anti-psychotics or anti-depressants.
-I happily refer people on when they would benefit more from longer-term support.
+I am not qualified to work with everyone, especially those with specific personality disorders or diagnoses, and I happily refer people on when I feel they would benefit from longer-term support.

 The client may experience strong emotions both during and after each session, and it’s recommended to allow several days to integrate whatever may come up.
 Alcohol and drugs are not advised the day before or immediately afterwards, and if the client arrives under the influence then I will not give treatment and no refund will be given.